DanySK/yaagha/README.md

 * `DELETE_BRANCH_ON_CLOSE`: if the pull request does not come from a fork and both `AUTO_UPDATE` and `CLOSE_ON_CONFLICT` are set, this flag determines whether the head branch should get deleted.
 Defaults to `false`.
 Anything but `true` (ignoring case) is interpreted as `false`.
+The same behavior in case of successful merge can be achieved by configuring "Automatically delete head branches" in the repository's options.

 ### Additional configuration options